 “In the past, people littered everywhere, and this clogged up many of our drainage systems and led to floods,” she noted.
 The cleanliness drive, along with drainage improvement works, has reduced the city’s flood-prone areas from 50 percent of the land area in 2010 to 3 percent.

 Going forward, the government expects more collaborations, particularly in the digital space.
 It has rolled out 203 kiosks across the city to allow people to easily access government services online, and cut its annual expenditure on stationery and paper from 29 billion rupiahs (approximately US$1.9 million) to just 9 billion rupiahs (approximately US$604,500) by going digital.
 It wants to partner digital start-ups to further reduce its operational costs, improve its services and solve social problems.

-Mayor Rismaharini said: “Surabaya is not the capital of Indonesia, and we have to independently search for resources to realise the city’s projects.
+Then-Mayor Rismaharini said: “Surabaya is not the capital of Indonesia, and we have to independently search for resources to realise the city’s projects.
 By inviting the community and other stakeholders such as private companies and even the media to work with us, we can have a limited budget but produce maximum results.”
 O